HOME-PAGE SITE-MAP EMAIL

 Still, the teeth of the Great White Shark seem like beginner's work compared with the oblique and serrated teeth of the Tiger Shark, a far more advanced set of equipment, it would seem, for sawing off lumps of flesh.

-For 'earlier natural historians, there was little problem finding room for all known animal species in the Ark.
+For earlier natural historians, there was little problem finding room for all known animal species in the Ark.
 Less than a century later, discoveries of new species made it increasingly difficult to justify a literal interpretation for the Ark story.
-By the middle of the 18th century only a few natural historians accepted a literal interpretation of the narrative.'
+By the middle of the 18th century only a few natural historians accepted a literal interpretation of the narrative.

 Genesis 6: